kolodny/safetest/README.md

 ## Debugging and Troubleshooting

 Safetest takes advantage of playwright and jest to provide a lot of debugging and troubleshooting tools.
 Here are some of the most useful ones.
 The script copied in the package.json file will open a debug port that you can connect to with the node inspector.
 You can just add a `debugger` statement in your test and the node-inspector will just catch it.
-Alternately to can add a `launch.json` file with [**these run properties**](TODO) and have vscode auto-attach to the process.
+Alternately you can add a `launch.json` file with [**these run properties**](TODO) and have vscode auto-attach to the process.

 The `render` also returns a `pause` method that will pause the execution of the page and allow you to inspect the page in the browser and to continue to use the playwright `page` object.